Simo3ds/Nexus3DS-ITA/README.md

-# Luma3DS
+# Nexus3DS

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/LumaTeam/Luma3DS/total)
 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

-*Nintendo 3DS "Custom Firmware"*
+*Nintendo 3DS "Custom Firmware" Fork with Enhanced Features*

 ![Boot menu screenshot](img/boot_menu_v1333.png)
 ![Rosalina menu screenshot](img/rosalina_menu_v1333.png)

 ## Description

-This project is based on several forks of Luma3DS and incorporates unique features and fixes.
+**Nexus3DS** is an enhanced fork of Luma3DS that incorporates numerous community features and improvements.
+This project builds upon several Luma3DS forks, combining the best features while adding unique enhancements for an improved user experience.

 Special thanks to the creators of the base forks and the original Luma3DS developers!
 https://github.com/2b-zipper/Nexus3DS#credits

-**Luma3DS** patches and reimplements significant parts of the system software running on all models of the Nintendo 3DS family of consoles.
+**Nexus3DS** patches and reimplements significant parts of the system software running on all models of the Nintendo 3DS family of consoles.
 It aims to greatly improve the user experience and support the 3DS far beyond its end-of-life.
 Features include:

 * **First-class support for homebrew applications**
 * **Rosalina**, an overlay menu (triggered by <kbd>L+Down+Select</kbd> by default), allowing things like: